William ShomosRichard H. Larson Distinguished Professor of Music (Voice), Director of Opera

 Area of Focus: Music, Voice

 William Shomos is the Richard H. Larson Distinguished Professor of Music (Voice) and Director of Opera at the University of Nebraska-Lincoln.
-There he has staged a wide variety of productions ranging from traditional faire (The Marriage of Figaro, La Bohème) to world premieres and new works (O Pioneers!
-(White), Dead Man Walking (Heggie), A Wedding (Bolcom)).
+There he has staged a wide variety of productions ranging from traditional faire (The Marriage of Figaro, La Bohème) to world premieres and new works such as O Pioneers!
+(White), Dead Man Walking (Heggie), and A Wedding (Bolcom).
 His staging of Tyler White's O Pioneers! received regional and national acclaim and was aired on Nebraska Educational Television (NETV).
 His productions of Dead Man Walking, Così fan tutte and Street Scene won first place in the National Opera Association's Opera Production Competition.
 Mr. Shomos has staged several works with Pensacola Opera and Nevada Opera.
 Between 2003 and 2005, Shomos spent three seasons with the Des Moines Metro Opera as stage director in the company's Apprentice Artist program, while also assistant directing mainstage productions.
 Between 2006 and 2009, he directed productions with La Musica Lirica in Novafeltria, Italy.
 Shomos has also directed outreach programs for both the Des Moines Metro Opera and Opera Omaha.
 From 2011-2103, Mr. Shomos returned to the Des Moines Metro Opera to direct in the Apprentice Artist Program.
 In 2013 he served as Assistant Director for a production of Wagner's Tannhäuser in Tirana, Albania--the land of his heritage.
 In that same production he also sang the role of Wolfram.